不識玄旨 Not knowing the deep meaning of the Way

 I think the way to enter into it is this: After having brought ourselves into the presence of God by a definite act of faith, we should read something substantial, not so much to reason upon it as to fix the attention, observing that the principal exercise should be the presence of God, and that the purpose of the subject is to fix one’s attention rather than to exercise reason.

-This faith in the presence of God within our hearts must lead us to enter within ourselves, collecting our thoughts, and preventing their wandering.
-This is an effectual way of getting rid of distracting thoughts and of losing sight of outward things, in order to draw near to God, who can only be found in the secret place of our hearts, which is the sancta-sanctorum in which He dwells.
+This faith in the presence of God within our hearts must lead us to enter within ourselves, collecting our thoughts and preventing their wandering.
+This is an effective way of getting rid of distracting thoughts and of losing sight of outward things in order to draw near to God, who can only be found in the secret place of our hearts, which is the sancta-sanctorum in which He dwells.

 When, then, we are thus buried in ourselves, and deeply penetrated with the presence of God within us—when the senses are all drawn from the circumference to the centre, which, though it is not easily accomplished at first, becomes quite natural afterwards—when the soul is thus gathered up within itself and is sweetly occupied with the truth read, not in reasoning upon it, but in feeding upon it, and exciting the will by affection rather than the understanding by consideration, then the affection thus touched must be allowed to repose sweetly and at peace, swallowing what it has tasted.